RenderKit/oidn/doc/api.md

                                         value of 1 corresponds to a luminance level of 100 cd/m²)

-Image     float3   albedo               input feature image containing the
+Image     float3   albedo               input auxiliary image containing the
                                         albedo (RGB, values in [0, 1]) of the first hit per pixel; *optional*

-Image     float3   normal               input feature image containing the
+Image     float3   normal               input auxiliary image containing the
                                         shading normal (3D world-space or
                                         view-space vector with arbitrary
                                         length, values in [-1, 1]) of the first